Jaslyn10/totality-frontend-challenge/README.md

 - Each property object contains details such as title, description, price, location, and amenities, which are rendered dynamically in the UI.

 ## Deployment
 The application is deployed on Netlify.
-You can view the live version [here](propertyrentalplatform.netlify.app).
+You can view the live version on link - propertyrentalplatform.netlify.app

 ## How to Run Locally
 To run the project locally, follow these steps: